People are working remotely more than ever, thanks to the proliferation of online productivity and communication tools.

 One key part of managing your remote call center team is building on customer feedback.
 By presenting callers with polls or surveys, either as soon as their interaction has ended or a few days later, you can gain invaluable information on how your agents are performing from a different perspective.

 This is important because customers’ views and experience will vary from your own.
-You can learn whether the lines you request workers to use are annoying, whether agents spend too much time delivering sales-focused spiel and more
+You can learn whether the lines you request workers to use are annoying, whether agents spend too much time delivering sales-focused spiels and more.

 Collate customer feedback and use it to improve overall performance, even if it contrasts with what you think customers want.

-Just as customer feedback is essential to managing remote call center agents, so too is your workers’.
+Just as customer feedback is essential to managing remote call center agents, so too is worker feedback.

 Give your employees the chance to discuss the aspects of their everyday work they like and dislike.
 Which parts of the process do they feel are slower or more complex than they should be?
 Would they like more training and interactions with you, or would they prefer to be more independent?